Meeseeks and Destroy: Plot

 After a traumatic adventure, Morty strikes a bet with Rick to lead one of his own.
 When the other Smiths ask Rick for solutions to their mundane problems, he gives them a Meeseeks Box: a gadget capable of summoning blue humanoids all named "Mr. Meeseeks", who live until executing the task they’re given, and then vanish.
 Rick warns the family to keep their tasks simple.

 Jerry summons a Meeseeks to take two strokes off his golf game, but struggles.
 The frustrated creature summons another Meeseeks for help.
 Soon, Jerry is surrounded by many Meeseeks, yet still cannot improve.
-Giving up, he and Beth go to dinner together despite of the Meeseeks' protests.
+Giving up, he and Beth go to dinner together despite the Meeseeks' protests.
 The desperate Meeseeks brawl amongst themselves before concluding that their only hope is to kill Jerry (thus taking all strokes off his game).

-A horde of Meeseeks storm the restaurant, taking hostages to coerce Jerry out of hiding.
+A horde of Meeseeks storm the restaurant, taking hostages to coax Jerry out of hiding.
 Beth convinces him to try his golf swing one last time.
 Jerry uses a pipe and tomato to demonstrate that his game has improved, and the Meeseeks disappear.

 Concurrently, Rick and Morty arrive in a poor village in a medieval fantasy world, who request their help to steal a giant's treasure in order to raise money.
 They climb up a giant beanstalk to the giants' world, but a fatal accident sees them arrested for “murdering” him.
 They are tried in a Giant's Court, but are acquitted via technicality.

 The duo stop at a tavern, and Morty heads to the bathroom after berating Rick for his constant pessimism.
 There, an initially gregarious Mr. Jellybean attempts to rape him whom Morty fights off, but left visibly shaken.
 Meanwhile, Rick wins a sizable amount of money from playing cards.
 Morty begs Rick to go home, admitting to losing the bet.
 Rick quickly notices Morty's situation with Jellybean and offers to give the money to the villagers.
 The villagers declare the duo heroes and ask them to meet their king who happens to be Mr. Jellybean.
-Morty immediately tells Rick to open a portal to leave, but not before Rick shoots and kills Jellybean through the portal as retribution.
+Morty immediately tells Rick to open a portal to leave.
+The two leave, and Rick shoots and kills Jellybean through the portal as retribution.

 In a post-credits scene, two villagers find incriminating photographs in King Jellybean's lockbox, but they burn it to keep the king's legacy untainted.
 The camera pans out, revealing a statue of Mr. Jellybean massaging the shoulders of a young child—reminiscent of his assault on Morty.